 - Payroll Ghost Audit: This is a special snap check of all employees paid in a specific period against head count to confirm everyone being paid is an actual employee.

-- MBIE (Labour Inspectorate) Compliance or Enforcement notices: Will conduct an audit based on the outcomes required to be provided by the employer to comply with notice issued.
+- MBIE (Labour Inspectorate) Compliance or Enforcement notices: Will conduct an audit based on the outcomes required to be provided by the employer to comply with the notice issued.

 - Payroll Staff Assessment: This type of assessment is to identify what the current skill level is for an individual payroll practitioner or for the team as a whole.
 The assessment can be used to identify professional development or to assess their outgoing suitability for working in payroll.

 There is some work you would need to do for any of the above audits (providing the information via a questionnaire and other supporting documents).
-We can also tailor the audit and consult on any other aspect of your payroll cover any other areas that you require.
+We can also tailor the audit and consult on any other aspect of your payroll to cover any other areas that you require.